BlueDragonSpace/BrackeyJam2025.1/README.txt

-This text file was created in the Godot Editor
+This is a testing scene in the godot editor.
+It contains a basic scene with the godot symbol skewed and a two basic label nodes

-Might see a lot of seemingly random commits to see if this thing actually works
+Might see a lot of seemingly random commits to see if the Godot-Git pipeline actually works

 This is for the Brackey's Game Jame 2025.1.